Margaret McCann

 15 Mar. – 15 Apr.
 2026

 McCann writes art reviews for Two Coat of Paint, and wrote reviews for Painters’ Table, Art New England, and The Portsmouth Herald.
 She edited the NYAA-Skira/Rizzoli book “The Figure – Contemporary Perspectives.”
-McCann currently teaches at the Art Students League of New York, and has taught at the NY Academy of Art, Boston U., U. of New Hampshire, Syracuse U., UVA, Pratt, Stockton and Montclair U., Semester at Sea, and 8 years at American abroad college programs in Rome.
+McCann currently teaches at the Art Students League of New York, and has taught at the NY Academy of Art, Boston University, University of New Hampshire, Syracuse University, University of Virginia, Pratt Institute, Stockton and Montclair University, Semester at Sea, and 8 years at American abroad college programs in Rome.

 The Art Students League of New York was founded in 1875 by a group of art students who hoped to escape the Academy by founding a member-run art school designed for and run by independent artists.
 For nearly 150 years, the Art Students League of New York has been a haven for countless artists, who use the freedom it affords them to explore diverse artistic practices, methodologies, and mediums while developing a mastery of traditional techniques.